-The Heavyweight sprint championship Class 1 is open to drivers that raced in the invitational Elite and Clubman classes in 2018, along with promoted HW drivers from our 2018 championship.
+The Heavyweight sprint championship Class 1 is open to drivers that raced in this class in 2019, along with promoted HW drivers from our 2019 Class 2 championship.
 At the discretion of the organisers, new drivers joining the club may be considered for this higher class.

 6 of the 11 rounds are full day events, with the Lightweight and Heavyweight/SHW classes alternating throughout the day.
 The remaining 5 rounds are split into half days.
 For example, Heavyweights race in the morning and Lightweights racing in the afternoon.